lennoxruk/render-wiki/README.md

 This action currently overwrites the contents of a wiki folder, it does not clean the folder first.

+Developed for use with Gitea actions.

 ## How to use

-Create a wiki-config.yaml
+Create a wiki-config.yaml and include in workflow.

 ### Hello world example

-This creates a simple hello world wiki in wiki folder and posts to Gitea wiki for its repository.
+This creates a simple hello world wiki in the wiki folder and posts it to a wiki's repository managed by a Gitea.

+Create the below workflow in file __release.yaml__ within the .gitea/workflows folder.

-For a Gitea repository, create __release.yaml__ in .gitea/workflows folder.
-For use on a Github repository, put __release.yaml__ in .github/workflows folder and replace the post wiki action with one that will post the wiki folder contents to a Github wiki.
+For use on a Github repository, put __release.yaml__ in .github/workflows folder and replace the post wiki action with one that will post the contents of the wiki folder to a Github wiki. __Not tested with Github__

 ```yaml
 name: Create Hello World wiki